CUBICinfinity/M335_Greene_Jim_/Case_Study_07/Case_Study_7_-_Names.md

 names %>%
   arrange(words) %>%
   select(name) %>%
-  kable(caption = "Below are the names included in this search:", row.names = 1:nrow(names))
+  kable(caption = "Here are the names that were included in the search:", row.names = 1:nrow(names))
 ```

-Table: Below are the names included in this search:
+Table: Here are the names that were included in the search:

       name
 ----  -----------------------------------------------------------